eclipse/buildship/docs/stories/RunConfiguration.md

 ### Motivation

 This will provide the same functionality as offered by other Eclipse Consoles that the user is already familiar with.

+## Run configuration in debug mode

+### Requested Change

+Allow to run a Gradle build in debug mode by Buildship setting the _--debug-jvm_ argument when executing the build.
+Once the target JVM is started, Buildship should automatically start a remote debugging session from within Eclipse on behalf of the user.

+### Motivation

+Debugging tests (and other Java executions) through Gradle is part of the deep integration into Eclipse.